Gyyyn/OpenWebTTS/README.md

 - **Multiple Engine Support**: Seamlessly switch between Coqui, Piper, and Kokoro.
 - **Dynamic Voice Selection**: Automatically lists available voices/speakers for the selected engine.
 - **Real-time Generation**: Generate and play back audio without leaving the page.
+- **Speech-to-Text**: Record audio and convert it to text using OpenAI's Whisper model.
 - **Easy to Extend**: The architecture is modular, making it straightforward to add new TTS engines.

 ## Project Structure